nexentaedge/nexentaedge.github.io/src/pending/FederatedNexentaEdge.md

 title: Federated NexentaEdge
 author: Caitlin Bestler
 ---
-Storage systems have been described as  "federated" dating back to NAS storage.
-The meaning for federated object storage is the same.
-Generally, users see the same objects/files no matter what site they are accessing, but reading 1 TB of data input on the other end of the continent an hour ago is going to be problematic unless there has been a heavy investment in dedicated bandwidth.
+Describing Storage systems as  "federated" dates back to NAS storage.
+The meaning for federated object storage is basically the same.
+Users see the same objects/files no matter what site they are accessing, but reading 1 TB of data input on the other end of the continent an hour ago is going to be problematic unless there has been a heavy investment in dedicated bandwidth.
+When you don't have to think about lag the storage system is simply called a cluster, with no modifiers required.

-The Federated NexentaEdge feature addresses multi-site/multi-cloud operations.
-It provides a single namespace and eventual access to payload across federated clusters.
+The Federated NexentaEdge feature  provides a single namespace and eventual access to payload across federated clusters.
 Just how eventual that payload access is will depend on the speed of the inter-cluster links provisioned.
 Assuming that cross-continental speeds will probably be limited Federated NexentaEdge prioritizes metadata transfer over payload.
 A user in Boston can know that there is a new 500 GB object that was input in San Diego more promptly than they can random access the full 500 GBs of payload.

 Each NexentaEdge cluster operates autonomously for the simple reason that vast distances and fast operations do not mix.
 Federated NexentaEdge allows each cluster to operate largely independently, and even allows them to be configured on their own.
 The SSD to HDD ratio can be different in each cluster, for example.
 There is no required uniformity for cluster size or replication counts either.